-At the beginning of every business I’ve started, I’ve bent over backwards for my customers.
-There’s nothing wrong with caring about your customers and their happiness but just as the airlines advise you to put your oxygen mask on before assisting others, you need to take care of your business and happiness first or it will lose money.
+At the beginning of every business I’ve started, I’ve bent over backward for my customers.
+There’s nothing wrong with caring about your customers and their happiness but just as the airlines advise you to put your oxygen mask on before assisting others, you need to take care of your business and happiness first or it won’t survive.

 Imagine walking into The Gap and saying to a sales associate “I really like this top, but can you make it in a yellow and just remove this pocket and maybe make it a bit longer in the back?”
 Do you really like the shirt or do you like your version of the shirt?